-On a nightly basis while in Costa Rica, students are expected to spend anywhere from thirty minutes to an hour working with their assigned Graduate Student/Faculty Leader.
-Students are expected to keep a daily journal, writing reflective journal entries about their experiences, highlighting the specific service-based tasks and cultural activities they were exposed to and/or participated in on that particular day.
-The completion of these journal entries will serve as a catalyst for students' final essays to be written upon return to the

-University at Albany.
+On a nightly basis while in Costa Rica, students are expected to spend anywhere from thirty minutes to an hour writing reflective journal entries about their experiences, highlighting the specific service-based tasks and cultural activities they were exposed to and/or participated in on that particular day.
+The completion of these journal entries will serve as a catalyst for students' final essays to be written upon return to the University at Albany.
 Journals will not be evaluated for content but rather for completion and consistency.
 One journal entry per day of service while abroad will contribute 25% towards a student's ultimate grade of satisfactory.